SrikanthChilaka/webapp-fork/README.md

 ## Srikanth Chilaka - 002780059

 ## Aim
+Building Custom Application AMI using Packer
-Build APIs for the web application for user to write and edit details using Node.js
+Build APIs for the web application for user to write and edit details using Node.js Continuous Integration adds new GitHub Actions Workflow for Web App
 ## Features
+As a user, I will be able to use Amazon Linux 2 as the source image to create a custom AMI using Packer.

 As a user, I will be able to create an account by providing the following information.
     Email Address
     Password